boto/boto3/docs/source/guide/credentials.rst

 AWS CLI, temporary credentials are generated that Boto3 can automatically use.
 This approach enhances security by eliminating the need to store long-term credentials locally.

+This functionality requires Boto3 version 1.41.0 or later.

 Prerequisites
 ~~~~~~~~~~~~~